initgrep-com/initgrep.blog/_postCollection/javascript/observer-pattern.markdown

 **P.S**

 Observer pattern is easier to implement. you can enhance the code by adding different types of notifications.
-There is no limit in how it can improvised and used in real world applications.
+There is no limit in how it can be improvised and used in real world applications.
+Although Observer design pattern provides a some level of code decoupling, [Pub-Sub pattern](/posts/javascript/publisher-Subscriber(pub-sub)) goes further ahead with decoupling.